Durable Workflows¶

 Design steps at the right level of granularity:

-- Too fine: Excessive database overhead
+- Too fine: Excessive database overhead for small operations.

 Idempotent External Calls¶